MateoGiraz/crypto-game/README.md

 ### Errores conocidos

 - El require del allowance en los contratos de character y de weapon no quedaron implementados.
+- No se implementa el siguiente dev
+ @dev When transfer is complete, this function checks if `_to` is a smart contract (code size > 0), if so, it calls `onERC721Received` on `_to` and throws if the return value is not

 ## Diagrama del proyecto